grepinsight/.dotfiles/README.md

 What is it?
 -------------
-A bunch of configuration files for many programs I use daily
+A bunch of configuration files for many programs I use daily.
+It's for personal use, so it's frequently updated & done so with minimal documentation.
+If you want to use it as a baseline of your dotfiles, please consider forking it.

 Installation